6. September 2012 - November 2012

 The fundaments on the right-hand side have been also covered with gravel now.
 It’s barely noticeable that a row of memorial stones is still missing.
 An orderly look is necessary for the inauguratory celebration of the memorial stone outside of the circle, the Border Stone.
 Numerous guests are expected.

 I assembled the two information panels in my living room.
 The panels shall be installed on their stands, which are already in place, before the upcoming inauguration of the Border Stone.

 Both completed information panels can be seen here.
 The stands were cut to size from Odenwald quartz by the company Quartzwerk Dude (Mr Reinig).
 They consist of two parts, the foot and the column.

 The date is October 21, 2012, shortly before the inauguratory celebration for the Border Stone (in the picture) begins.
 Construction will resume immediately after the celebration, as the third row of memorial stones is still missing, and Mr Reinig can now deliver these all at once.
 It took him two years to find the suitable raw material for these unusually large stones.

 A man spontaneously approaches the Threshold of Humility surrounding the monument after the inauguration to play the melody of “Hine Ma Tov Uma Na'im”.

 A few days later: children start to discover the site.

 The third row of memorial stones in the monument also has been set now.
-Mrs. Weiland from Fulda, the former second chairwoman of our association and the former chairwoman of the Fulda Jewish Commune visits the (Jerusalem) Peace Memorial (that's the name now).
+Mrs. Weiland from Fulda, the former second chairwoman of our association and the former chairwoman of the Fulda Jewish Commune visits the (Jerusalem) Peace Mark.
 She circles the Tree of Life walking on the Threshold of Humility.